-In this instance, the player would be suspended for the next three regularly scheduled USA Hockey sanctioned games he would have participated in – regardless as to which team has game(s) scheduled.
+In this instance, the player would be suspended for the next game that appears on the schedule of that team (to serve the game misconduct one-game suspension) in addition to the next three regularly scheduled USA Hockey sanctioned games they would have participated in – regardless as to which team has game(s) scheduled.
 The onus is on the player to provide the necessary documentation and proof of suspension served to the proper disciplinary authority.

-A player is assessed a match penalty for an aggressive infraction that was deemed to be a deliberate attempt to injure.
+A player is assessed a match penalty for an aggressive infraction that was deemed to be reckless endangerment.
 Does the match penalty count towards the progressive major penalty rule?

 No. Rule Reference 411(a).

-Since a match penalty already requires a hearing and possible additional suspension, it would not count towards the player’s aggressive major penalty progression.
+Since a match penalty already requires additional suspension or a hearing, it would not count towards the player’s aggressive major penalty progression.

 A team is assessed four major penalties in the same game for a variety of different infractions, including two major penalties for fighting.
 Do the fighting majors count toward the three majors in one game and is the coach removed from that game?

 The portion of this rule that pertains to a coach being suspended when the team receives major penalties in the same game is not exclusive to the list of aggressive major infractions.
 This rule is intended to include all major penalties assessed to the team in the same game regardless of penalty type.
 In this instance, the coach is not removed from the game or assessed any additional penalty, however would be required to serve the appropriate suspension(s) outlined by the rule during the next regularly scheduled game(s).

 What responsibility do the officials have to file the appropriate game report according to this rule?